loafdimension/eventure/README.md

 - **Google Calendar Integration:** Add booked events to Google Calendar (only for authorized test users).
 - **Admin Features:** Create, update, and delete events.
 View all events you’ve created.
 - **Live Capacity Tracking:** See remaining spots for each event in real-time.
-- **Activity Icons & Transitions:** Each event displays an activity icon with smooth visual transitions.
+- **Activity Icons & Transitions:** Activity icons at the top of the page change the image below.

 ---